OpenTransitTools/transitcast/README.md

 The project doesn't currently generate or maintain its own schema.
 So run the contents of ddl.sql on the database while logged in as that user.

-The 'observed_stop_time' table is partitioned.
+The 'observed_stop_time' and 'trip_deviation' tables are partitioned.
 Partitions will need to be manually created before the table can be used by the gtfs-monitor program.
-For example to create partitions for the month of August and September 2021 run the
+For example to create partitions for the month of August and September 2021 run the following:
-following:

     create table observed_stop_time_part_2021_08 partition of observed_stop_time for values from ('2021-08-01') to ('2021-09-01');
     create table observed_stop_time_part_2021_09 partition of observed_stop_time for values from ('2021-09-01') to ('2021-10-01');
+    create table trip_deviation_part_2021_08 partition of trip_deviation for values from ('2021-08-01') to ('2021-09-01');
+    create table trip_deviation_part_2021_09 partition of trip_deviation for values from ('2021-09-01') to ('2021-10-01');

 #### gtfs-load